catberry/catberry/docs/routing/url-route-definition.md

 }

 ```
+Map function receives state prepared by expression rule.
+State is an object
+where keys are names of receiver modules and values are state objects for every
+module receiver.
+You can change whole state object if you want and return it
+from map function.

 In this example module `news` will receive additional state parameter `pageType`
 with value `userNews`.

 ## Regular expression
-For some rare cases you may need to parse parameters by your self using regular
+For some rare cases you may need to parse parameters by yourself using regular
 expressions.
 In these cases you can define mapper object as listed below:

 ```javascript